snadim02/snadim02.github.io/_posts/2025-12-16-gallery-wall.md

 ## The Process

-**For regular (non-stairwell) walls,** I began by laying out [craft paper](https://www.amazon.com/PerkHomy-Wrapping-Bulletin-Shipping-Covering/dp/B0CQZ1TYX9/) on the floor to match the size of the wall. :straight_ruler: *Then*
+**For regular (non-stairwell) walls,** I begin by laying out [craft paper](https://www.amazon.com/PerkHomy-Wrapping-Bulletin-Shipping-Covering/dp/B0CQZ1TYX9/) on the floor to match the size of the wall. :straight_ruler: *Then*
-I laid the artwork out on top of the paper until the arrangement looked good. :test_tube: :woman_shrugging:
+I lay the artwork out on top of the paper until the arrangement looks good. :test_tube: :woman_shrugging:
-Next, I traced each piece and marked with :heavy_multiplication_x:s exactly where each nail would have to go. :pen: :hammer: :pushpin:
+Next, I trace each piece and mark with :heavy_multiplication_x:s exactly where each nail goes. :pen: :hammer: :pushpin:
-I [taped the paper](https://www.amazon.com/ScotchBlue-Original-Multi-Surface-Painters-2090-24NC/dp/B00004Z4CP/?th=1) onto the wall and made sure all the traced artwork edges were level. *Finally*, I put nails in as marked, pulled the craft paper down, and hung the artwork up with *no accidental holes!* :framed_picture: :art: :clap:
+I [tape the paper](https://www.amazon.com/ScotchBlue-Original-Multi-Surface-Painters-2090-24NC/dp/B00004Z4CP/?th=1) onto the wall, making sure all traced artwork edges are level. *Finally*, I put nails in as marked, pull the craft paper down, and hang the artwork up with *no accidental holes!* :framed_picture: :art: :clap:

 **For the stairwell,** things were more complicated.
 I *started* with taping craft paper onto the